 Flags set : Z,C,O,P,N

-Shift bits within general purpose register one position to the left, carry flag moved into LSB.
-MSB moved into C flag.
+Rotate bits within general purpose register one position to the left.
 Higher and lower opcode values as defined in figure 2.
-In this example RX is register RB, therefore, if RB=2 and C=1, at the end of the execution phase register RB=5, C=0.
+In this example RX is register RB, therefore, if RB=2, at the end of the execution phase register RB=4.

 Addressing mode : register